-- i) First registered mortgage debenture given by the company over all its present and future assets and undertakings and its uncalled and unpaid capital, stamped to \$26.8 million. - ii) First registered mortgage over properties (CT No. 23400) situated at corner of Dovi Road and Ratu Mara Road, Laucala Beach Estate, Nasinu, (CT No. 7082) situated at Martintar, Nadi, (CT No. 34330) situated at Tavewa Avenue, Lautoka, (CL No. 53120) situated at Tavewa Avenue, Lautoka and (CT No. 39150) situated at Queens Road, Lami.
+- i) Registered first mortgage debenture given by the company over all its present and future assets and undertakings and its uncalled and unpaid capital, stamped to \$26.8 million. - ii) Registered first mortgage over properties (CT No. 23400) situated at corner of Dovi Road and Ratu Mara Road, Laucala Beach Estate, Nasinu, (CT No. 7082) situated at Martintar, Nadi, (CT No. 34330) situated at Tavewa Avenue, Lautoka, (CL No. 53120) situated at Tavewa Avenue, Lautoka and (CT No. 39150) situated at Queens Road, Lami. - iii) A Deed of Pari Passu between the ANZ Banking Group Limited, Westpac Banking Corporation and the company, regarding sharing of securities in the ratio 50/50 with maximum debt of \$7 million each.